Enrolment Terms and Conditions

 Important Student Information

-When you visit our website, the other policies that are important to read prior to your enrolment are:
+The student handbook and all other policies that are important to read prior to your enrolment are located here.

 Copies of the above can also be obtained from our friendly reception staff.